Legoman99573/Web-UI-Dev-Builds/PRIVACY_POLICY.md

 ## Information Collection and Use

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Socket.io version, OS/Mobile Device, and Network Type (for Connecting Methods).
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to **Socket Version, OS/Mobile Device, and Network Type (for Connecting Methods)**.
 The information that we request is will be retained by us and used as described in this privacy policy.

 The app does use third party services that may collect information used to identify you.

-Link to privacy policy of third party service providers used by the app
+Link to policies of third party service providers used by the app

-* [Google Play Services][site]
+* [Google Play Services Privacy Policy][site]
+* [Microsoft Store Policies][microsoft]

 ## Log Data

 We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.